getsolus/solus-site.github.io/content/blog/2021-06-30-solus-4-3-released.md

 Solus 4.3 Plasma Edition ships with the latest Plasma Desktop 5.22, KDE Frameworks 5.83, Applications 21.04 and the backported patches for QT 5.15.2, which brings many new features some highlighted below:

 - Adaptive Transparency for Breeze.
-Support for this will be introduced into our custom DarkSolus theme in the near future.
 - System Settings introduces a new Speed Dial page, giving you direct access to commonly used features such as light / dark theme changing, wallpaper changing, and access to common settings.
 - System Tray got a rework with a redesigned Digital Clock.
 - If you are sharing or recording your screen the Notifications widget will automatically enter "Do not Distrub" mode.